CardiacModelling/BenNevis/README.md

 ```
 pip install nevis[extras]
 ```
-to install the `convertbng` module as well.
+to install the optional `convertbng` module as well (this will make conversion from points in the data set to longitude and lattitude more accurate).

 Developers may wish to clone and install from the repository, using the instructions in [CONTRIBUTING.md](./CONTRIBUTING.md).